Once I Was Very Very Scared

 Mariko Tanaka, Ph.D. is a Professor Emeritus at the Department of Counseling, San Francisco State University.
 She was born in Japan and immigrated to the US to complete her graduate education.
 Dr. Tanaka has been providing professional training to the Japanese psychiatrists, psychologists, social workers and child care workers since 1985, visiting Japan 1-3 times a year.
 After the Tohoku Quake of 2011, she assisted her students in the recovery process by providing consultations and annual lectures in the region devastated by the Tsunami.
-She was excited with the opportunity to translate Trinka and Sam: The Day the Earth Shook and then Once I Was Very Very Scared.
+She was excited for the opportunity to translate Trinka and Sam: The Day the Earth Shook and then Once I Was Very Very Scared.

-Filipino Translation and Adaptation Team (Versions in Cebuano and Waray)
+Norwegian Translation and Adaptation Team

 The Turkish version was developed in collaboration with the Maya Vakfi Foundation and Project Lift.
 We also had a number of other colleagues and friends who partnered to create this version.
 Team members included Gamze Akarca, Sinem Yilanci, Ayşan Sönmez, and Yalman Onaran.